LVC-Classroom/Practice-Git/README.md

 - Use the command `git clone URL` to clone the repo to your personal computer.
 The URL should be of the forked repository.
 - Change directory using `cd Practice-Git`
 - Now add the upstream URL using `git remote add upstream URL`.
 This URL is of the main repository, i.e, this repository.
-- Edit README.md to add your name along with your GitHub profile link.
+- Edit README.md to add your name along with your favourite git command.
 - Make a branch using the command `git branch branchName`.
 - Checkout to that branch using `git checkout branchName`.
 - Now stage and commit the files using `git add .`; `git commit -m "message"`.